Do Revenge: A classic teen flick for a new generation

 Did that make us hate the movie?
 No, but we couldn’t help but find it slightly problematic.

 Do Revenge is a dark comedy that although focuses almost entirely on a revenge/friendship story, doesn’t shy away from addressing issues that today’s teens face on a daily basis.
-Referencing classic teen movies and featuring cameos from VERY familiar faces, Do Revenge is to the surprise of many a cleverly crafted and entertaining film that could potentially become what the films it intends to honor were for past generations.
+With references to classic teen movies and cameos from VERY familiar faces, Do Revenge is, to the surprise of many, a cleverly crafted and entertaining film that could potentially become for new generations what the films it intends to honor were for past generations.

 Do Revenge is available to stream exclusively on Netflix.
 Follow us on Twitter and Instagram for all queer stuff!